buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertyEnumerations/PEnum_FiberType.md

 # PEnum_FiberType

-Enumeration of the different fiber types.
+Enumeration of the different fiber types.<!-- end of definition -->

 ## Items